The Illustrated London News

 "Saturday 14 May 1842 was an important day for journalism, with the publication of the world's first ever illustrated weekly newspaper — The Illustrated London News.
 Sixteen pages of world news and events, interspersed with images of, amongst other things, a fire in Hamburg, Queen Victoria's fancy dress ball, the war in Afghanistan and the latest fashions from Paris."

-We can only note with deep sadness that 175 years later, Afghanistan is still a seat of deadly conflict.
+We can only note with profound sadness that 178 years later, Afghanistan remains a seat of deadly conflict.

-- Next RIGA, FROM AN ORIGINAL PAINTING — top illustration, engraving detail
+- Next RIGA, FROM AN ORIGINAL PAINTING, engraving and detail

 - CRONSTADT. — THE ARRIVAL OF THE FIRST SHIP AFTER THE BREAKUP OF THE NEVA ICE — engraving and detail

 - FOREIGN CORN PORTS.—RIGA., Illustrated London Times article